javavirys/ConsoleScannerPort/README.md

 				 qnetscan -a -r -t

 #####-i(Get all ip):#####
->>>This parameter is used for all IP
+>>>This parameter is used for all IP.

+EXAMPLES:

-EXAMPLES:qnetscan -i
+qnetscan -i